ejulien/FABGen/readme.md

 1. Support multiple target language.
 1. Bidirectional binding.
 Bind C++ functions to target language and target language functions to C++.
 1. Provide an API for embedding (runtime C type name to target name query, human-readable type conversion functions, etc...).
+1. Full feature support for all target language unless inherently impossible in which case a sensible and preferably configurable callback should be provided.

 ## Philosophy

+1. Keep as much code as possible on the generic part of the generator.
 1. Any feature that can be done using what's available should be culled (aka. no feature creep).
-1. Keep as much code as possible on the generic part of the generator.
-1. Support for more complex transformation should be written over the current API if possible.

 ## Features

 - Customizable type conversion from C/C++ and back.
-- Can bind most C/C++ constructions.
+- Can bind many C/C++ construct.
 - User specifiable bound name.
-- Types can hidden in the generated binding.
+- Types can be hidden from the generated binding interface.
+- Feature mechanism to extend types and prototypes.
 - Simple and hopefully easy to dive into codebase.

 ### Supported target language